There are a lot of important questions that Eric doesn’t say much about.

 Anyhow, I think there's a lot to get from Eric’s writing — about the shape of automation at scale, the future of AI systems, and the strategic landscape.
 So I keep on recommending it to people.
 But I also feel like people keep on not quite knowing what to do with it, or how to integrate it with the rest of their thinking.
 So I wanted to provide my perspective on what it is and isn’t, and thoughts on how to productively spend time reading.
 If I can help more people to reinvent versions of Eric’s thinking for themselves, my hope is that they can build on those ideas, and draw out the implications for what the world needs to be doing.

 If you’ve not yet had the pleasure of reading Eric’s stuff, his recent writing is available at AI Prospects.
-His most recent article explains how a lot of his thinking fits together, and may be good to give you a rough orientation (or see below for more of my notes) — but then I’d advise choosing some part that catches your interest, and diving into the linked material.
+His most recent article explains how a lot of his thinking fits together, but some people have expressed that it’s a difficult entry point (see below for more of my notes giving a different overview) — so I’d advise choosing some part from one of the overviews that catches your interest, and diving into the linked material.

 Difficulties with Drexler’s writing